jamesmcroft/everyday-prompts/QnA.md

 To keep the model focused on a specific topic, providing clear instruction alongside the context is essential.
 This prompt helps you to generate answers to queries based purely on the context that is provided.

+> [!IMPORTANT]
+> The instruction in this prompt is designed to restrict the model from exploring answers outside of the provided context.
+For example, providing a car's manual as context, and asking the question _"What is a banana?"_ would yield the response _"The requested information is not available.
+Please try another query."_

 > [!TIP]
 > When using Copilot or ChatGPT, the context can be pasted in.
 In a RAG system integrating with a LLM, the context can be provided by a semantic search to a knowledge base.